This post is dedicated to the ladies wanting to strengthen their core

-As you know, at Bloom to Fit we like to focus on functional strength – strength that you can actually use in your daily activities.
+As many of you know, here at Bloom To Fit we like to focus on functional strength – strength that is usable in your normal everyday activities.
 After all, the whole idea here is to teach you how to build a better body that you can use for life.

 1 – The Plank Exercise